Image

 typhoon fgr4

 The Dassault Rafale was developed in the same time as the Typhoon and they share many characteristics.
 The main difference is in the air intakes: the two rectangular intakes of the Eurofighter are placed underneath the fuselage.
-Also the canards of the Typhoon are facing down.
+Also the canards of the Typhoon are facing down and are placed more forward.

 Chengdu J-10